Communicating research to the wider world

 Blog post Bakirdjian, Herath and Louw (2019) “Surveying young work seekers in South Africa: tips from J-PAL Africa’s Research Team”, University of Cape Town’s Southern Africa Labour and Development Research Unit (SALDRU) – focused on young work-seekers but lessons can be applied to many phone-surveying settings.

-Talk Herath (2017) at the “Cape Town Data Quality Workshop: Measurement of Development Indicators” hosted by DataFirst at the University of Cape Town on lessons improving data quality when using phone surveys in South Africa.
+Talk Herath (2017) at the “Cape Town Data Quality Workshop: Measurement of Development Indicators” conference hosted by DataFirst at the University of Cape Town on lessons improving data quality when using phone surveys in South Africa.

 Guide to “Surveyor Hiring and Training” (ongoing/continually updated by many J-PAL staff) hosted on J-PAL’s excellent research resources page.